pavelsimo/CarND-MPC-Project/README.md

 ### The Model

 The model used was the kinematic model.
+This model has its limitations since does not account for tire forces, longitudinal forces, lateral forces, inertia, gravity, air resistance, drag, mass, etc.
+Nevertheless, for its simplicity and also the inherent capabilities of MPC that allow to constantly reevaluating the horizon at each time step make it an excellent choice for the task.

-The **state** consist of the following variables:
+The **state** variables:

 | variable | description       |
 |----------|-------------------|